Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

 Note that every $K_i$ here is a transformation of $X_i$ that compares unit $i$ to each of the units in the survey sample.
-The matrix $\K$ has a row for every unit in the sample and in the target population, yielding dimensions $\Ns+\Np$ by $\Ns$.\footnote{In this present setting we rely only on the observation in the sample to formulate the columns of a kernel matrix.
-This is because (i) if there are millions of observations in the target population, constructing a matrix with that many rows would be infeasible, and (ii) the representation of each unit based on its similarly to other units in the sample is most relevant to how we reweight members of the sample; if there were members of the population that are very different from members of the sample, then no weighting of the sample will account for this.
-By contrast, the original kernel balancing formulation \citep{hazlett2020kernel} is designed for causal inference setting in which the target and reweighted groups were the treated and control (respectively).
-Since these groups are often of similar and more manageable sizes, in those cases it is also possible to include the observations from the target groups when formulating the columns of $\K$.} The term on the right gives an (unweighted) average row of $K_j$ for units in the target population.
+The matrix $\K$ has a row for every unit in the sample and in the target population, yielding dimensions $\Ns+\Np$ by $\Ns$.The term on the right gives an (unweighted) average row of $K_j$ for units in the target population.
 Note that each $K_j$ is an $\Ns$-vector, with the $i^{th}$ element indicating how similar unit $j$ in the target population is to unit $i$ in the survey sample, i.e. $k(X_j,X_i)$.
 The term on the left is a weighted average of $K_i$ over the survey sample.
 Here too each $K_i$ is an $\Ns$-vector, with the $l^{th}$ element indicating how similar unit $i$ in the survey sample is to unit $l$ in the survey sample, i.e. $k(X_i,X_l)$.

 In cases where (known) weights $w^{(pop)}$ are used to adjust the target population itself---as in our application below---then \kpop\ would instead seek weights that bring the weighted means of $K_i$ among the sampled units to approximately equal the $w^{(pop)}$-weighted means of $K_i$ in the target population.
-Thus the weighting condition in~\ref{eq:kweights} becomes
+Thus the weighting condition in~\eqref{eq:kweights} becomes

+This formulation is thus more general.
+We also include $w^{pop}$ in describing the bias bound and approximation routine below to accommodate cases where it is required.

 Calibrating through this kernel transformation achieves balance on a wide range of non-linear functions of $X$, without requiring the researcher to pre-specify them.
 For example, as we will show in Section \ref{sec:application}, $\kpop$ achieves balance on the interaction of education level, region, and race in a 2016 U.S. Presidential survey without requiring the researcher to have foreknowledge of its importance, much less requiring specific knowledge that Midwestern, white voters with lower levels of educational attainment must be accounted for in the survey weights to yield accurate national predictions.